simeonpashley/simeonpashley.github.io/_posts/2010-10-01-the-definitive-guide-to-pitching-your-video-game.md

 ![image](/assets/img/image21.png "image")

-Here’s a **Storyboard** that we could use to describe the action of a Survival Horror featuring Close-Quarter Intense Fights, Interactive World and Highly Intelligent Opponents in one go.
+Here's a **Storyboard** that we could use to describe the action of a Survival Horror featuring Close-Quarter Intense Fights, Interactive World and Highly Intelligent Opponents in one go.
 Read through and I'm sure you'll agree it's a lot more exciting and compelling than a